 DALLAS RESTAURANT GUIDE – BY CATEGORY

-Ahh Weekend – Weekend coffee is located inside the Joule Hotel on Commerce Street, which is a few doors down from Neiman Marcus Downtown.
-Their coffee is great and you can sit in the beautiful hotel lobby and get some reading or work done while you’re at it.
+— Weekend coffee is located inside the Joule Hotel on Commerce Street, which is a few doors down from Neiman Marcus Downtown.
+Their coffee is great and you can sit inside the beautiful hotel lobby and get some reading or work done while you’re at it.

-Boulangerie – One word: Instagrammable.
-Actually, another word: pasteries.
+— One word: Instagrammable.
+Actually, another word: pastries.
 I need to try everything.
 That is all.

-George Coffee & Provisions – One of my favorite places to get coffee, GCP is an intimate and small place to gather, get some java (I recommend getting the iced mocha) and snap some good Instagram content.
+— One of my favorite places to get coffee, GCP is an intimate and small place to gather, get some java, and snap some good Instagram content.
 Trust me.
-They’re located in Coppell (which is way in the outskirts of Dallas) so the ride will be worth it if you plan on shopping in Southlake afterwards.
+They’re located in Coppell (which is way in the outskirts of Dallas) so the ride will be worth it if you plan on shopping in Southlake afterward.
+I recommend getting the iced mocha.

-Hola Café – Dubbed as a micro coffee shop, stop by if you’re looking for a good, minimal pick-me-up, where it’s for some coffee or an Instagram shot.
+— Dubbed as a micro coffee shop, stop by if you’re looking for a good, minimal pick-me-up, whether it’s for some coffee or an Instagram shot.

-Sip Stir Coffee – A great place to meet up for a coffee date.
-My friends and I have met here in the Spring and just sat outside and catching up and watching puppies stroll by with their owners.
+— A great place to meet up for a coffee date.
+My friends and I met here during the spring and just sat outside and catching up and watching puppies stroll by with their owners.